 In October 2007, the Company provided notice under the agreement offering AstraZeneca the right to license its product candidate TC-5619 for specified conditions characterized by cognitive impairment.
 Based on a subsequent election by AstraZeneca made under the terms of the agreement, AstraZeneca paid the Company \$2,000,000 and the Company agreed to develop TC-5619 independently through completion of Phase 1 clinical development and a Phase 2 clinical proof of concept clinical trial in accordance with a mutually acceptable development plan, following which AstraZeneca would have the right to license TC-5619 on terms specified in the agreement (as it was amended in April 2010 as described below).
-The Company is recognizing the \$2,000,000 payment as revenue on a straight-line basis over the estimated period of the Company's research and development obligations for TC-5619.
-Accordingly, the Company recognized \$43,000 and \$122,000 of the payment as revenue for the three months ended March 31, 2011 and 2010, respectively.
+The Company recognized the \$2,000,000 payment as revenue on a straight-line basis over the estimated period of the Company's research and development obligations for TC-5619 under the agreement in the second quarter of 2011.
+Accordingly, the Company recognized \$43,000 and \$70,000 of the payment as revenue for the three months ended June 30, 2011 and 2010, respectively, and \$87,000 and \$191,000 of the payment as revenue for the six months ended June 30, 2011 and 2010, respectively.

 In April 2010, the Company and AstraZeneca amended the agreement to modify the terms applicable to TC-5619.
 In conjunction with the amendment, the Company and AstraZeneca agreed to an expanded development program for TC-5619 and the Company received a payment of \$11,000,000 to maintain AstraZeneca's option to license TC-5619.
-The Company recorded the \$11,000,000 payment as deferred revenue and is recognizing it as revenue on a straight-line basis over the period of the Company's research and development obligations for TC-5619, which were estimated to complete in the second quarter of 2011.
-The Company recognized \$2,357,000 of the payment as revenue for the three months ended March 31, 2011.
+The Company recorded the \$11,000,000 payment as deferred revenue and recognized it as revenue on a straight-line basis over the estimated period of the Company's research and development obligations for TC-5619 under the agreement, which, as noted above, were completed in the second quarter of 2011.
+The Company recognized \$2,357,000 and \$1,571,000 of the payment as revenue for the three months ended June 30, 2011 and 2010, respectively, and \$4,714,000 and \$1,571,000 of the payment as revenue for the six months ended June 30, 2011 and 2010, respectively.

-The Company has completed two Phase 2 clinical proof of concept trials, one in cognitive dysfunction in schizophrenia and one in adults with ADHD.
-The Company also has ongoing specified clinical and non-clinical studies to support the potential advancement of TC-5619 into Phase 2 clinical development for Alzheimer's disease.
+The Company has completed two Phase 2 clinical proof of concept trials, one in cognitive dysfunction in schizophrenia and one in adults with ADHD, and has substantially completed enabling activities designed to support the potential advancement of TC-5619 into Phase 2 clinical development for Alzheimer's disease.
+The Company previously estimated its performance obligations for TC-5619 under its cognitive disorders agreement with AstraZeneca to be completed in June 2011.
+Accordingly, as of June 30, 2011, all of the \$2,000,000 and \$11,000,000 payments related to TC-5619 received from AstraZeneca have been recognized into revenue.
 Under the agreement, AstraZeneca had an option for an exclusive license to TC-5619 for various cognitive disorders.
 In late April 2011, the Company received notice from AstraZeneca that it had determined not to exercise its license option.